 It’s no secret that Australia currently has a limited amount of choice of robotic lawn mowers on the market, but this is set to grow steadily in the future.
 We’ve taken a look at the current range available to help you find the perfect model for your lawn.

-Being an established power equipment brand you will pay more for this awarding winning, fully automated robotic lawn mower that claims to cut up to 1,000m2
+Being an established power equipment brand you will pay a litte more for this awarding winning, fully automated robotic lawn mower but it is still relatively affordable.

-It's a bit more refined and feature rich than the Moebot 800 and it's perhaps a safer bet for spare parts being available.
+It's much more refined and feature rich than the Moebot and it is definately a safer bet for spare parts being available.

 - Intuitive layered interface for customized working schedules